percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Media Distributors for the hop-by-hop security.

-Interaction between the Key Distributor and the call processing function may be necessary to for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
-See (#dolist) for a related item in the To Do list.
+Interaction between the Key Distributor and the call processing function may be necessary for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.

 The Key Distributor needs to be secured and managed in a way to prevent exploitation by an adversary, as any kind of compromise of the Key Distributor puts the security